A Penrose-type inequality for static spacetimes: Introduction

 Inequality \eqref{main_ineq} is proven using inverse mean curvature flow (IMCF).
 Given the results of Section 2, we show within an asymptotically flat static triple $(M^{n},g,V)$ satisfying the TCC that the quantity

 is monotonically non-increasing under IMCF.
 This is the same functional considered in \cite{W18} and \cite{M18}.
 In Section 3, we show monotonicity for the smooth flow, and in Section 4 we generalize this to the weak flow.
-To preserve weak flow monotonicity when $3 \leq n \leq 7$ and $\partial M^{n} \setminus \Sigma^{n-1}$ contains additional minimal boundary components, we require Lemma \ref{horizon}, which states that the lapse function vanishes on these components.
+To preserve weak flow monotonicity when $3 \leq n \leq 7$ and $\partial M^{n} \setminus \Sigma^{n-1}$ contains additional horizon boundary components, we require Lemma \ref{horizon}, which states that the lapse function vanishes on horizons.
 This is a straightforward extension of the main result in \cite{HMM17}, and so we include the proof of Lemma \ref{horizon} in the appendix.
-We also need to employ the jumping procedure in weak IMCF in the presence of these components-- this procedure is described in \cite{HI99} and \cite{W18}.
+We also need to employ the jumping procedure in weak IMCF in the presence of these components-- this procedure is described thoroughly in \cite{HI99} and \cite{W18}.

 We establish rigidity of \eqref{main_ineq} in Section 5.
 The proof builds upon earlier joint work \cite{HW24}, \cite{HW24a} with Ye-Kai Wang that relates inequality \eqref{main_ineq} to quasi-spherical metrics.
 Quasi-spherical metrics were originally considered by Bartnik \cite{B93} and Shi-Tam \cite{ST02} for their role in quasi-local mass.
-In \cite{HW24a}, we showed rigidity in \eqref{main_ineq} for static vacuum triples by establishing Schwarzschild space as the unique quasi-spherical static vacuum metric (with vanishing shear vector).
-Here, we show under the TCC that a static manifold which saturates \eqref{main_ineq} must be quasi-spherical and static vacuum.
-The latter condition does not directly follow from the monotonicity formula for $Q(t)$ because this formula is independent of the scalar curvature of $(M^{n},g)$.
-Instead, we obtain this by combining the Bianchi and Ricci identities in the quasi-spherical gauge with scalar curvature decay of the metric $g$.
+In \cite{HW24a}, we showed that a static vacuum metric on $\mathbb{S}^{n-1} \times (r_{0},\infty)$ of the form $u^{2}(\theta,r) dr^{2} +r^{2} g_{S^{n-1}}$ belongs to the Schwarzschild family.
+This implies rigidity in the vacuum case as a by-product.
+Under the TCC, the monotonicity formula for $Q(t)$ guarantees that the metric is of this form whenever equality is achieved, at least outside of a compact set.
+However, the vacuum condition is not obvious because the monotonicity formula is independent of scalar curvature.
+To show that $(M^{n},g)$ saturating \eqref{main_ineq} are indeed static vacuum, we combine the Bianchi and Ricci identities in the quasi-spherical gauge and invoke the scalar curvature decay for the metric $g$.
 We also use the fact that weak IMCF becomes smooth in asymptotically flat backgrounds, Theorem 2.1 in \cite{HW24a}.